andyashall/data-contract-generator/README.md

-# MithrilJS Boilerplate

-Minimal boilerplate using express for back-end, Mithril for front-end and Webpack for hot reload and bundling.
+# Data Contract Generator

+Web app to generate new data contracts for the data load process

 ## Set up

-1. Clone the repo using `git clone https://github.com/andyashall/mithril-boilerplate.git'`
+1. Clone the repo using `git clone https://github.com/andyashall/data-contract-generator'`
-2. Install the dependencies `cd mithril-boilerplate && npm i`
+2. Install the dependencies `cd data-contract-generator && npm i`
-3. Add your MongoDB URL to the `mongo.config.js` file.
-4. `npm start`
+3. `npm start`
-5. open http://localhost:3000 in your browser.
+4. open http://localhost:3000 in your browser.
-6. To bundle for production run `npm run build`
+5. To bundle for production run `npm run build`

-## Toodo

-- [ ] Update all package versions